13ngjc1/Physics-Projects/PHYS3061 Proj/README.txt

+This is an attempted project at simulating the Alpha Centauri binary star system

 The Python script was written with Python 3 (Anaconda distribution) on Jupyter notebook and Spyder.

 Best to run on spyder or other non-Jupyter notebook IDEs.